grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 ### Warnings

 A warning informs the user not to do something.
+Warnings are usually reserved for actions that, if performed, could cause harm to hardware, software, or data.

 For example: